 I failed to grasp that in order to produce optimal results as a novice I needed to train like a novice, and not a seven-time Mr Olympia.

-The training stress was far too high and because I was training almost every day recovery was insufficient to drive adaption.
+The training stress was far too high and because I was training almost every day and recovery was insufficient to drive adaption.

 As a beginner, the most effective way to make progress quickly is with full body workouts, three days a week, focusing on the main compound lifts.

 This schedule (at least for 4-9 months) perfectly balances training stress and recovery allowing you to add weight to the bar every session and drive adaption/growth.

 This approach to progression is called linear periodisaton.